 Boston is a managerial shareholder of the firm, and in addition to her full-time practice, manages the firm with the assistance of several other experienced attorneys in the firm.
-Karen is "AV" rated by Martindale-Hubbell peer review ratings.
+Karen is "AV" rated by Martindale-Hubbell Peer Review Rating.

 Karen received a Bachelor of Arts degree in American Studies from Colby College in 1993 and her law degree from the University of Maine School of Law in 1996.
 During law school, she represented indigent people in family law matters at the Cumberland Legal Aid Clinic.
 Her experience helping people at the legal aid clinic reaffirmed for her that she wanted to represent individuals, rather than large corporations.
 She is the daughter of Sumner Lipman, who started the law firm in 1972.

 Karen is an active member of the Augusta community.
 She was born and raised in Augusta and has settled here with her own family.
 Karen has served as the president of the Kennebec County Bar Association (2004-2006), formerly served as the vice president, secretary and treasurer and was a former vice president of the Board of the Kennebec County Big Brothers/Big Sisters organization.
 She is a past member of the Board of Directors of the Kennebec Valley YMCA.
 Karen currently serves on the Board of Directors of the Kennebec Valley Chamber of Commerce, on the Board of Directors of the Family Violence Project, and on the advisory board of the Women’s Network organization.

 Outside of the office, you may find Karen running in a local road race, playing tennis, on a bike or volunteering in a concession stand.
 Karen is married to Jeff Boston, an elementary school principal in RSU #38 at Readfield and Wayne Elementary Schools.
 Karen and Jeff have three children.